Posts

 This shuttle car is the central executive component of the automated storage and retrieval system.
 Constructed from either aluminum profiles or robust carbon steel, its lightweight architecture enhances speed and agility, with customization options available.

 If you require a pallet stacker or destacker, we invite you to explore our product Pallet Stacker & Destacker.
-Leave us message for a solution tailored to you.
+Leave us message by email , or you can aslo send messages by Whatsappp/Wechat( Linda 0086 155 6268 9251) for a solution tailored to you.

 Step 4: Evaluate Space, Building, and Infrastructure Constraints